 - There’s really no excuse for any of this either, because if your website is built using Wordpress, it will look professional, it will be future-proof and – most importantly you’ll be able to keep it up-to-date without having to call in the developer every time.

 I’ve been using WordPress since 2008 and I’ve seen it mature from a tool for bloggers into a highly versatile basis for any website.
 Once I realised how it was coming on, I threw away the hand-crafted HTML/CSS I’d used to build the website for my software development company and rebuilt it using WordPress.
-I’ve built several other sites since then, including adding some custom widgets – the one used here for the iBooks link is one of mine.
+I’ve built several other sites since then, including adding some custom widgets – the one used here for the links to various non-Amazon bookshops is one of mine.

 Here are a few more that I’ve done recently: